physrisk/website-source/articles/2025/fast-slow-colonel-blotto.md

 ## The game

 Let us once again assume that all five castles hold equal value, and therefore, to win the war, each warlord must capture three castles.
+As before, warlord captures the castle if they have more troops at the castle than their opponent.
 This time, however, the warlords have access to two distinct types of troops.

 The first type is slow troops.
 They cost only one resource but must be